 I was hesitant about adding this, but it’s a fact of life: the biggest complaint about babies is that they cry and disturb other people.
 I get it, but I don’t agree that they shouldn’t be in business class because of it.

-Why is it better for a baby to cry in economy class with 200+ sleeping passengers, than in business class with only 30 passengers who have a better chance at actually sleeping?
+Why is it better for a baby to cry in economy class with 200+ sleeping passengers, than in business class with only 30 passengers who have a better chance of actually sleeping?

 If someone is really concerned about getting a perfect night’s sleep on an airplane, they’ll have packed a great pair of noise-canceling headphones anyway.
 In fact, I know my Bose headphones are perfectly sufficient — once my wife had to wake me up because I didn’t hear our daughter crying right next to me.